umontreal-simul/latnetbuilder/README.md

 docker run -it umontreal-simul/latnetbuilder:light bash   # for the light image
 ```

-Then you can call latnetbuilder from the command line:
+Then you can call LatNet Builder from the command line:

 ```bash
 latnetbuilder --help